When they could make great horrors

 The CryptO'pinion?

-I've enjoyed Nightbreed with its weird storyline and freaky aesthetics that I'm sure Clive Barker would appreciate.
-The game is big and offers quite a challenge but I was left a little disappointed - considering this is an interactive adventure - as I imagined a lot more actual "interaction".
-Also, I felt blindly forced into following a predetermined and limited plot - one wrong move and you're dead.
-Which isn't brilliant for what is supposed to be a free-roaming adventure scenario.
+I’ve enjoyed Nightbreed’s strange storyline and unsettling visuals, which I’m sure Clive Barker would appreciate.
+The game offers quite a challenge, but I was left a little disappointed: considering this is an interactive adventure, I imagined a lot more "interaction".
+I felt forced into following a predetermined and limited plot, so one wrong move, and you're dead.
+It's supposed to be a free-roaming adventure!

-Don't get me wrong, this is no Dragon's Lair and I'm sure fans will get something from this interactive movie tie-in.
-I loved the ability to venture into Midian for myself but I simply feel more could have been done to exploit the setting and storyline with its wide variety of Midian monsters.
-I enjoyed it as it's not a bad game just not a great one.
+Don’t get me wrong, this isn’t another Dragon’s Lair, and I’m sure fans will find something enjoyable in this movie tie-in.
+I loved the ability to venture into Midian, but I simply feel more could have been done to exploit the storyline, and variety of Midian monsters.
+It’s not a bad game but not a great one either.

-Here are a few screenshots to tempt you into downloading Nightbreed for floppy or hard drive!
+Here are more screenshots to tempt you to downloading Nightbreed for floppy or hard drive!

 No comments: